Kiran7007/Interview-Preparation/docs/android.md

 ## How do you ensure reliability?

 Serialize operations, add timeouts, retry only bounded and recoverable failures, reconnect cleanly, validate payloads, and make the state machine explicit.
 The UI should observe state rather than infer connection status from one callback.
+Production telemetry is useful; do not infer reliability from a single successful callback.

 ---